Mantux09/test/Dividend-repair.md

 ### IMPORTANT

 Because fixing (3) relies on price action, there is a chance of a "false positive" (FP) - thinking an error exists when data is good.
 FP rate increases with longer intervals, so only 1d intervals are repaired.
 If you request repair on multiday intervals (weekly etc), then: 1d is fetched from Yahoo, repaired, then resampled.
+(This also solves Yahoo's flawed way of adjusting multiday)

 FP rate on 1d is tiny.
 They tend to happen with tiny dividends e.g. 0.5%, mistaking normal price volatility for an ex-div drop 100x bigger than the dividend, causing repair of the "too small" dividend.
 Either accept the risk, or fetch 1-2 years of prices with at least 3 dividends - then can analyse the dividends together to identify false positives.